Click here to view the Patient Bill of Rights.

 If you are not present, or unable to agree or object to a use or disclosure we may exercise our professional judgment to determine whether such use or disclosure would be in your best interests.We may also disclose your PHI in order to notify or assist with notifying such persons of your location, general condition or death.
 You may at any time request that we do not disclose your PHI to any of these individuals.

 Generally, we will ask for your written authorization to use or disclose your PHI for research purposes.
 However, we may use or disclose your information for research purposes without authorization if our Institutional Review Board has waived the authorization requirement.

 PUBLIC HEALTH ACTIVITIES

-We may use and disclose your protected health information to public health authorities that are authorized by law to receive and collect this information.
-These uses and disclosures may be for the following public health activities in order to:
+We may disclose your PHI to public health authorities that are authorized by law to receive and collect this information in order to:

 HEALTH OVERSIGHT ACTIVITIES